cs-open-project/projectsfound/apache/README.md

 介绍: Apache Fluo YARN is a tool for running Apache Fluo applications in Apache Hadoop YARN.

+### Fluss

+Description: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

+介绍: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

 ### FOP

 Description: FOP (Formatting Objects Processor) is the world's first print formatter driven by XSL formatting objects (XSL-FO) and the world's first output independent formatter.
 It is a Java application that reads a formatting object (FO) tree and renders the resulting pages to a specified output.
 Output formats  currently supported include PDF, PCL, PS, SVG, XML (area tree representation), Print, AWT, MIF and TXT.
 The primary output target is PDF.